Focus Peaking

 5. Threshold.
 Any pixel below the threshold is discarded (black).
 Only genuinely sharp pixels survive.
 The threshold is the primary control — lower values highlight more of the image, higher values restrict highlights to only the sharpest edges.

 7. Dilation.
 Surviving pixels are expanded morphologically, turning scattered dots into solid readable regions without introducing false edges.
+The dilation radius is likewise quantised to whole pixels.

-8. Red overlay.
+9. Red overlay.
 Surviving pixels are colourised red and composited over the original photograph using a screen blend mode.
 Black (non-sharp) areas are transparent in screen blending, so only the red sharpness regions show through over the photo.

-9. Feather.
+10. Feather.
 A final Gaussian blur softens the edges of the red overlay, giving the mask a smooth, natural appearance rather than a hard pixelated boundary.

 Tunable Parameters